Skip to Site Header Skip to Main Content Skip to Footer

 Identify Your Chronotype

 We’ve discussed figuring out your chronotype before, but it bears repeating.
 While you can find various different chronotype breakdowns online, for simplicity’s sake, you can look at two: night owls and early birds.
-Your sleep chronotype is based on your PER3 gene, which dictates your circadian rhythm—that internal clock that includes the important aspects of daily life, which includes sleeping, eating, and sexual activity.
+Your sleep chronotype is based on your PER3 gene, which dictates your circadian rhythm—that internal clock that includes the important aspects of daily life, including sleeping, eating, and sexual activity.

 Even if this is your first time hearing the term chronotype, after reading it just now, you probably know whether you’re a night owl, an early bird, or maybe even a hybrid of both.
 Some studies have taken the idea of the chronotype even further, assigning different animals as specific chronotypes.